SCOPE OF WORK

 Our challenge was to establish a media narrative that would speak to the complex nuances of the artwork in a simple way that would resonate with Canadians.
 We designed a media relations campaign with the goal of familiarizing media, Canadian politicians, and the public with PaykanArtCar’s mission of restoring human rights in Iran.
 In order to secure top-tier coverage in Canada’s major daily papers, Matte PR conducted diligent research and targeted pitching.

-To draw connections between Canadians and human rights issues in Iran, we called attention to Canada’s Iranian diaspora population, which is one of the largest around the globe.
-We demonstrated how artist Alireza Shojaian’s experience is similar to that of many Iranian LGBTQ+ refugees arriving in Canada.
+To draw connections between Canadians and human rights issues in Iran, we called attention to Canada’s Iranian diaspora population, one of the largest around the globe.
+We demonstrated how artist Alireza Shojaian’s experience is similar to many Iranian LGBTQ+ refugees arriving in Canada.

 Matte PR focused pitching efforts on the arts sector while conducting outreach to journalists covering international relations, human rights and LGBTQ+ issues.